About the Executive Team

 Patrick Callaghan (Executive Member – Research)

 Patrick Callaghan is Dean of Applied Sciences at London South Bank University.
-He was previously Professor of Mental Health Nursing at the University of Nottingham where he leads the Mental Health Research Programme.
+He was previously Professor of Mental Health Nursing at the University of Nottingham.
 He was Associate Director (Research Engagement) at the National Institute of Health Research Clinical Research Network (Mental Health) 2011-2015, was the first elected Chair of Mental Health Nurse Academics UK and sits on the steering committee of Horatio: The European Association of Mental Health Nursing.
 A Mental Health Nurse, Chartered Health Psychologist, Chartered Health Scientist and Fellow of the UK Higher Education Academy, Patrick has worked in mental health for 30 years.
 His research interests are evaluating psychosocial interventions in mental health and acute care, testing social cognition models of health-related behaviour in relation to exercise and mental health policy and service evaluation.

 Nigel Harrison (Executive Member – Education Impact)